larissaOjeda/airbag-challenge/README.md

 To run the project: `python3 /src/app.py`

-A db was created and connected with docker (and I included the .env file to run it)
+A db was created and connected with docker (and I included the .env file to run it) Also included a collection of postman requests :)